2mol/juricho.me/content/_index.md

 ### A personal bookshelf

 I grew up in a house full of bookshelves.
 It was amazing to browse through decades of old stuff that my parents had read at some point, with the odd boardgame or CD collection in between.
-It is still a special feeling to look at these shelves and realize that it contains things that were special or influential to people that are very dear to me.
+It is still a special feeling to look at these shelves and realise that it contains things that were special or influential to people that are very dear to me.

 Over the years I added to the shelves, so they now represent a mish-mash history of everybody in my immediate family.